sonykaur/interview-Question/README.md

-upload the solution on your git as "public" and send the link
+upload the solution on your git as "public" and email the link to:
+1. anjali.bhasin@thakralone.com
+2. sony.monga@thakralone.com